OK, let’s start making a traditional solar panel.

 I did my best to make this guide as simple as possible and show you every step for how to make a solar panel at home.

 If there’s anything else that I missed out about how to make a solar panel, then please let me know in the comment box below.
-And don’t forget to update me with your progress in this project.
+And don’t forget to check out 3D solar array video by clicking the image below.
 Thanks for coming and reading this guide.